marcusaasjensen/unity-editor-mouse-clicking-recorder/README.md

 ## Introduction
 Hello Unity Game developers.
 So you want to create a rythm game like **_Osu!_** or **_Just Shapes & Beats_**?
-Do you struggle making levels that require GameObjects to react at the very specific rythm of your music?
+Do you struggle making levels that require GameObjects to react at the very specific rhythm of your music?
 Or you simply try to manually add the right timing through scripting or keyframe animations which seems to be pretty exhausting tasks.

-If so, I might have a solution that would fit accordingly to your needs and even save you a lot of time in creating your rythm games.
+If so, I might have a solution that would fit accordingly to your needs and even save you a lot of time in creating your rhythm games.
-I present you the **Mouse Clicking Recorder**, a Unity-based tool that allows you to record your mouse clickings and replay it according to your game mechanics.
+I present you the **Mouse Clicking Recorder**, a Unity-based tool that allows you to record your mouse clicks and replay it according to your game mechanics.
-This way, you could simply listen to your music, record your mouse, and click with your mouse at the rythm of the music.
+This way, you could simply listen to your music, record your mouse, and click with your mouse at the rhythm of the music.
 Then, you would be able to reuse or modify the timing between your clicks and implement it with your game's code.

 ## Guide